 Jonathan is a widely published cybersecurity expert and a frequent speaker at industry conferences, including RSA Americas, RSA APJ, Gartner Risk Management Summit, InfoSec Europe, InfoSecWorld, AFCEA, AusCERT, Cybertech Asia, and the UN/ASEAN Cyber Attribution Conference.
 He has served on several advisory boards of leading cybersecurity and technology companies, including Cisco, Splunk, FireEye, Symantec, GroupSense, AFCEA Cyber Committee, and HPE ArcSight.
 A former U.S. Foreign Service Officer, Jonathan is trilingual and holds an MBA and BA from the George Washington University.

-As Managing Director of ICOs at Blockchain Industries, Inc., Paul focuses on capital valuation and token metrics for origination and placement.
+As CEO Blockchain Industries, Inc., Paul focuses on capital valuation and token metrics for origination and placement.
 Blockchain Industries, Inc. (OTCPK:BCII) is a publicly traded merchant bank focused on the international blockchain and cryptocurrency sectors.
 BCII is comprised of an ICO Advisory, an investment management arm, and a Global Conference Series (Blockchain Unbound) connecting entrepreneurs and investors.

 Prior to joining Blockchain Industries, Mr. Kim was a 15-year gaming executive veteran having served at companies such as GoPets, ZAM Network, and Gazillion Entertainment focusing on digital assets, virtual currencies, virtual economies, and user adoption.
 Previously, he was CEO of Xfire, the world’s largest gaming community site with over 24 million registered users, as well as COO of Oomba, a cutting-edge Saas-based Tournament platform.
 He has advised multiple ICOs, raising more than $150 million, and he was a founding member of DNA fund.